LiveLikeCounter/Flutter-Paypal-Redesign/README.md

 ## Support me

-I realy like to make as much (free) beautifull Flutter apps, so you get inspired!
+I really like to make as much (free) beautiful Flutter apps, so you get inspired!
 Hence you can support me by:

 ⭐️ this repo if you like it.